-- Do not use this medicine together with cyclosporine, rifampin, St John's wort, medicine to treat HIV infection (including atazanavir, darunavir, efavirenz, lopinavir, saquinavir, tipranavir), or medicine to treat seizures (including carbamazepine, phenytoin).
+- Do not use this medicine together with carbamazepine, cyclosporine, phenytoin, rifampin, St John's wort, or medicine to treat HIV infection (including atazanavir, darunavir, efavirenz, lopinavir, saquinavir, tipranavir).

 - Some medicines can affect how elbasvir/grazoprevir works.
 Tell your doctor if you are using any of the following:

 - Bosentan, elvitegravir/cobicistat/emtricitabine/tenofovir, etravirine, ketoconazole, modafinil, nafcillin, or tacrolimus